Help for Children

 Hunger Task Force and Piggly Wiggly are proud to partner on the Mobile Market.
 This grocery store on wheels travels throughout Milwaukee County to visit neighborhoods and communities that have limited access to fresh and healthy foods.

-The Mobile Market schedule includes several senior centers and assisted living facilities to help make individualized shopping as easy as possible.
+The Mobile Market stops at several senior centers and assisted living facilities to help make individualized shopping as easy as possible.
 The market is an active store, not a food pantry or donation center.

 Emergency Food Network